 - the Belmont Report (i.e. the Ethical Principles and Guidelines for the Protection of Human Subjects of Research which was first drafted by the U.S. National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research at the Belmont Conference Center and officially created by the former U.S. Department of Health, Education, and Welfare in 1979);

-- the ICH GCP Guideline (the International Conference on Harmonization of Technical Requirements for the Registration of Pharmaceuticals for Human Use Guideline for Good Clinical Practice);
+- the ICH GCP Guideline (the International Conference for Harmonization of Technical Requirements for Pharmaceuticals for Human Use Guideline for Good Clinical Practice);

 - China Good Clinical Practice Guideline for Drug Clinical Trials (China GCP);

 - the SOP of the Institutional Review Board of The University of Hong Kong/Hospital Authority Hong Kong West Cluster (HKU/HA HKW IRB SOP); and